Texture

 texture.setImageSource(video);

-For scenarios where the texture content needs to be frequently updated, such as videos, you need to disable mipmap and set the texture usage to Dynamic when creating the texture to achieve better performance.
-The sample code is as follows:
+For scenarios like videos that require frequent updates to texture content, it is recommended to disable mipmap and set the texture usage to Dynamic when creating the texture for better performance.

 setPixelBuffer

-The underlying texture corresponds to the color value of each pixel, i.e., the RGBA channels.
-We can manually fill in the color values of these channels and then pass them to the texture through the setPixelBuffer interface:
+At the core, a texture corresponds to the color values of each pixel, i.e., RGBA channels.
+You can manually set these color values and upload them to the texture using the setPixelBuffer method:

 const texture = new Texture2D(engine, 1, 1);